-This vibrant Easter art project is a fun way for kids to decorate Easter eggs without using real eggs.
-Toddlers, preschoolers and older kids will all love the process, so it’s perfect for home, daycare or the classroom.
+This vibrant Easter art project is a great way for kids to decorate Easter eggs without using real eggs.
+The process is fun and easy, making it perfect for home, daycare or the classroom.
 It’s a classic art activity (crayon resist) and a gorgeous Easter craft all rolled into one.

 Of all the Easter crafts we’ve done here in my daycare, this might just be one of my favourites.
 It’s a really fun way for kids to decorate Easter eggs without using actual eggs!

 The hooligans love decorating Easter eggs, and we’ve coloured plenty of real eggs in all kinds of creative ways over the years here in my daycare.
 This time, I thought it would be fun for them to design intricately patterned on large paper eggs and decorate them with bright colours.

 I wanted a process that was interesting and creative, so we went with crayon resist.

 The kids have done lots of crayon resist projects here in the past, like our crayon resist Valentines, crayon resist fridge magnets, and these crayon resist thank you cards.
 You can use this fun and easy art technique any time of year.